enneper/pbq/README.md

 # pbq
 Java JTS problem solution

 Problem is describe in "Vermont ENG Code Exercise.pdf", input shapefile data can be downloaded here (https://geodata.vermont.gov/datasets/e12195734d38410185b3e4f1f17d7de1_17/data).
+Problem statement asked for GEOMETRY field, I named the geometry field the_geom as QGIS did not display the geometry when the field was named GEOMETRY.

 Repository can be cloned down to local (see green "clone" button above).
-You can project within IDE or use maven, use "mvn clean package", to generate uber (with dependencies) jar named towns-1.0-SNAPSHOT-jar-with-dependencies.jar to run at command line.
+You can create a project within IDE or use maven, use "mvn clean package", to generate uber (with dependencies) jar named towns-1.0-SNAPSHOT-jar-with-dependencies.jar to run at command line.

 Usage requires unzipped vermont parcel source shapefile (.shp file) as argument to jar (eg. java -jar towns-1.0-SNAPSHOT-jar-with-dependencies.jar <source file directory>\VT_Data_Statewide_Standardized_Parcel_Data__parcel_polygons.shp)
 Program will create shapefile named "town-<timestamp>.*, an example solution is at the root of this repository.